Skip to main content

 When you study economics, you'll investigate the subject from two perspectives.
 The view from 30,000 feet, or macroeconomics, covers society-wide issues such as inflation, unemployment and economic growth.
 You'll also study the field on a closer, or microeconomic, level, learning to analyze product pricing, competition between businesses in an industry, and the effects of regulation.

-Because you'll perform wide-ranging quantitative and qualitative analysis of economic and social forces as an Economics student, this minor is a great launching pad for careers in law, journalism and other fields that demand an understanding of individuals and society - as well as, of course, careers in academia and as professional economist.
+Because you'll perform wide-ranging quantitative and qualitative analysis of economic and social forces as an economics student, this minor is a great launching pad for careers in law, journalism and other fields that demand an understanding of individuals and society - as well as, of course, careers in academia and as professional economist.

 ECON 201.
 Principles of Microeconomics.
 3 Credits.